intuition-dev/INTUITION2/README.md

 - <a href='http://doc.mBake.org/meta/' target='_blank'>Click for 'THE' Meta docs</a>

+## MetaBake is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.

-#### mBake.org is a low-code productivity for application developers via static generation; with Pug, Markdown and more; including dynamic data binding. *Some developers implement applications faster than others.*
+#### MetaBake is the extensible open source low-code productivity tool for programmers, via static generation; with Pug, Markdown and more; including dynamic apps and data binding. *Some developers implement applications faster than others.*

 MetaBake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low-code pillars for high development productivity.